| | |

 This spring learning idea for kindergarten combines seasonal weather themes with graphing skills.
 Draw a basic graph on the whiteboard or chart paper with numbers to 1-10 listed vertically up the left side of the graph and different types of weather listed horizontally across the bottom.

 Give students a sticky note and have them draw a picture of their favorite type of weather.
 Then, call students one at a time to come to the board, show the class their drawing and share their favorite type of weather, and add it to the graph.
-After the graph is complete, count the amount of votes in each weather category and have students write the numbers on whiteboards.
+After the graph is complete, count the number of votes in each weather category and have students write the numbers on whiteboards.

-#4: Spring Morning Tubs
+#6: Spring Morning Tubs

 In the spring, your students are probably full of energy and craving excitement and fresh air.
 Start your mornings off on the right, productive, and less chaotic foot with spring-themed morning tub activities for kindergarten!

 Your students will have a blast learning and warming up their brains for the day with these 21 hands-on math and literacy activities.
-Plus, they'll work on key fine motor skills too!
+Plus, they'll work on key fine motor skills, too!

 These activities are easy to prep, require basic classroom supplies, and are perfect for morning tubs, fast finishers, or even to add to your math or literacy centers.